eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 Use this property to enable the Explore module of DataManager.

+!!! info

-Note: If this property is set to `false` , all other settings of `modules.explore` are skipped.
+    If this property is set to `false` , all other settings of `modules.explore` are skipped.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |